Parkade Plaza

-The Parkade Plaza—also known locally as The Parkade—is an 11-level public parking garage Spokane, Washington.
+The Parkade Plaza, also known locally as The Parkade, is an 11-level public parking garage in Spokane, Washington, United States.
 It was built for $3.5 million in 1967 by Sceva Construction Company, with concrete furnished by the Acme Concrete Company.
 The structure was built to accommodate one thousand automobiles and achieved its record capacity on December 22, 1969, with 3878 cars, well beyond the 1967 capacity needs.
 The architect for the project was Warren C. Heylman, who was also responsible for other notable works in and around Spokane including the Spokane Regional Health Building, the Riverfalls Tower Apartments, the original terminal of the Spokane International Airport, and the public library in Colfax, Washington.
 The Parkade is notable for its connection to the Spokane skywalks and won an award for 'excellence in use of concrete' in 1968 that was presented directly to Warren C. Heylman.

-Site and Past Occupants
+History

 The site, situated on Main Street, between Howard and Stevens, was originally occupied by six old and deteriorating buildings.
 The site was once occupied by a theater, first called the Pantages Theater then The Orpheum until 1958, when it was torn down to make way for parking.

+The Parkade was built as a private renewal project to promote business in Downtown Spokane.
+It shifted downtown traffic patterns with the goal of enlarging the tax base of the city core.
+“A first step for Spokane and other cities in revitalizing their central business district is to provide parking, this center, we feel, goes a long way towards filling that need here”, commented John G. F. Hieber.
+Spokane Unlimited Inc., a nonprofit organization of the city's business leaders concerned with revitalizing the downtown area, advocated such a parking structure as one of the first major moves in halting congestion resulting from the auto.
+“Creeping blight has been engulfing many business districts,” said Philip H. Stanton, president of Spokane Unlimited.
+“This is a way to halt it – make potential income from surrounding properties so high owners can't afford to leave it unimproved at present rental rates.”

 The new Parkade project encompassed not only a large parking structure but eight businesses that would occupy the second-level skywalk level, including R. Alan Brown Interior Design Studio, a Hickory Farms retail store, Early Dawn Ice Cream shop, Northwest Radio & TV store, and an art gallery hosted by the R. Alan Interior Design Studio in the rotunda under the helical down ramp of the parking center.
 The Parkade concept was praised by John G. F. Hieber, Parkade president for “focusing a lot of attention on our city center...
 It has brought us tenants who until now had been expanding into outlying shopping centers.”